Nissan flips the switch on electric reboot in China

 Cheaper EVs made locally by global rivals such as General Motors through joint ventures have also proved to be a success story with customers, especially in big cities.

-"We don't have enough electric cars in China.
-The new plan for Venucia is all about changing that more decisively," said one of the sources familiar with Nissan's plans.
+“We don’t have enough electric cars in China.
+The new plan for Venucia is all about changing that more decisively,” said one of the sources familiar with Nissan’s plans.-Reuters